intelia-agility/mlspecialisation/usecase2/README.md

 2. Most data categories are imbalanced.

 A typical example is the data volume of male users vs. female users.
 According to the profile, there are 414k male users, while the number of female users is only 136k, or less than one-third of male users.
 The reason for the imbalanced data distribution is unknown.
 In real-world project settings, it's worthwhile to dig out the reason behind the imbalanced data.
 Because of the nature of the business, it could be a data collection issue.
-We can't identify the real reason for the analysis, but the wide-spread data imbalance leads us to look into it's relation to the target values.
+We can't identify the real reason for the analysis, but the widespread data imbalance leads us to look into its relation to the target values.

 <p float="left">
 <img src="./images/age.png" alt="drawing" width="261" style="border: 2px solid  gray;"/>